Cloud Networking Internals for Developers: VPCs, Subnets, and Firewalls

 NAT Gateways and IP Masquerading

-Follow how NAT provides outbound internet access for private subnets.
-See Port Address Translation modify source IPs and ephemeral ports.
-Trace the state table that maps return traffic to the original host while blocking unsolicited inbound requests.
+Follow a packet from a private subnet through NAT as Port Address Translation rewrites source IPs and ephemeral ports.
+See how state tables map returning internet traffic back to the original host while natively blocking unsolicited inbound requests.

 Stateful Security Groups vs Stateless ACLs